Intrinsically photosensitive retinal ganglion cell

 Intrinsically photosensitive retinal ganglion cells (ipRGCs), also called photosensitive retinal ganglion cells (pRGC), or melanopsin-containing retinal ganglion cells (mRGCs), are a type of neuron in the retina of the mammalian eye.
-The presence of (something like) ipRGCs was first suspected in 1927 when rodless, coneless mice still responded to a light stimulus through pupil constriction, This implied that rods and cones are not the only light-sensitive neurons in the retina.
-Yet research on these cells did not advance until the 1980s.
+The presence of an additional photoreceptor was first suspected in 1927 when mice lacking rod and cone cells still responded to changing light levels through pupil constriction; this suggested that rods and cones are not the only light-sensitive tissue.
+However, it was unclear whether this light sensitivity arose from an additional retinal photoreceptor or elsewhere in the body.
 Recent research has shown that these retinal ganglion cells, unlike other retinal ganglion cells, are intrinsically photosensitive due to the presence of melanopsin, a light-sensitive protein.
-Therefore they constitute a third class of photoreceptors, in addition to rod and cone cells.
+Therefore, they constitute a third class of photoreceptors, in addition to rod and cone cells.

 Overview

 Compared to the rods and cones, the ipRGCs respond more sluggishly and signal the presence of light over the long term.
 They represent a very small subset (~1%) of the retinal ganglion cells.
 Their functional roles are non-image-forming and fundamentally different from those of pattern vision; they provide a stable representation of ambient light intensity.
 They have at least three primary functions: